How to plant grass seed

-Planting the seed is as easy as the other steps – but like them, you need to be aware of the details.
+Knowing how to plant grass seed properly is as easy as the other steps – but like them, you need to be aware of the details.
 For example, when seeding a new lawn, you should sow the seed at a rate of 50g per metre squared.

 You can sow the grass seed by hand or using a seed spreader.
 First, measure the area where you will be planting and the amount of grass seed you need, then scatter the seed across the surface.
 After this, you can use your rake to rake the seed into the soil.
 Finally, walk gently over the seeded area to ensure the seeds are embedded into the soil.

-Then, walk across the seedbed to ensure the seeds are embedded into the soil.
-Finally, you should water your growing seedlings once a day for the first six weeks after planting – this is how long it takes for your lawn to be fully grown and ready for its first mowing.
+Then, water your growing seedlings once a day for the first six weeks after planting – this is how long it takes for your lawn to grow fully and be ready for its first mowing.

 Lawn seed aftercare

 You may be wondering when you can cut your new grass once you've seen it starting to flourish on the surface.
 We recommend you hold off until at least six weeks before mowing and follow our guide on when to mow a new lawn.

 When your newly planted grass seed has fully grown, and your lawn is beautifully green and healthy, you are probably wondering if you can do anything else to aid its growth.
 And the answer is yes; you can help it flourish even more!
 For this, you should regularly feed it with lawn food fertiliser and remember to remove any weeds and moss when you see them appearing.